curedao/docs/README.md

 ![](assets/open-source/benefits-of-open-source-collaboration.PNG)

 The obstacle has been the free-rider problem.
-Software developers that open source their code, give their closed-source competitors an unfair advantage, increasing their likelihood of bankruptcy.
+Software developers that open source their code give their closed-source competitors an unfair advantage, increasing their likelihood of bankruptcy.

 **How to Overcome the Free-Rider Problem**

 1. **Government Grants** - Currently, governments spend billions funding closed-source propriety health software.
-The Public Money, Public Code initiative, requires governments to recognize software as a [public good](https://en.wikipedia.org/wiki/Public\_good\_\(economics\)) that is open source.
+The Public Money, Public Code initiative requires governments to recognize software as a [public good](https://en.wikipedia.org/wiki/Public\_good\_\(economics\)) that is open source.
 This would lead to a massive influx in grant funding for open-source digital health projects.
 2. **Open-Source Royalty Compensation** - By encoding contributions to the project with NFTs, we can provide ongoing royalty payments to open-source contributors.
-3. **Licensing** - Although the project core framework will be open-source for any non-commercial purpose.
-However, we will utilize a [Fair-code](https://faircode.io) or [Fair Source](https://fair.io/?a) licensing model to generate revenue when utilized by for-profit entities.
-Licensing fees will be negotiated such that a fraction of the profits generated by the licensee's use of the project.
+3. **Licensing** - The project core framework will be open-source for any non-commercial purpose.
+However, we will utilize a [Fair-code](https://faircode.io) or [Fair Source](https://fair.io/?a) licensing model to generate revenue when used by for-profit entities.
+Licensing fees will be negotiated such that a fraction of the profits generated by the licensee's project use.
-4. **Managed Software-as-a-Service** - Digital health companies can save months of development time and tens of thousands of dollars by using our platform instead of reinventing the wheel.
+4. **Managed Software-as-a-Service** - Digital health companies can save months of development time and tens of thousands of dollars using our platform instead of reinventing the wheel.
 A usage-based subscription platform for health application developers would start at $0.50/end-user per month.
-5. **For-Profit Plugins** - WordPress, the most widely used web framework in the world, is open-source.
+5. **For-Profit Plugins** - WordPress, the most widely used web framework globally, is open-source.
 Businesses earn revenue by creating for-profit plugins.
 They contribute to improvements of the open-source core WordPress platform because these improvements benefit their business directly.

 ## 🏭 Platform